 11.2.
 After reaching a decision on a recommendation for sanction(s), the Hearing Panel will reconvene and meet with the Sanctioning Official as soon as possible for the purpose of discussing and recommending an appropriate sanction.

 11.3.
-After receiving the recommendation of the Hearing Panel, the Sanctioning Official shall decide upon an appropriate sanction and notify the Respondent in writing of the following:
+After receiving the recommendation of the Hearing Panel, the Sanctioning Official shall decide upon an appropriate sanction and notify the Complainant and Respondent in writing of the following:

 11.3.1 That the sanction has been imposed;